conan-io/docs/reference/conanfile/methods.rst

   method in a ``conanfile.py``.
 In the cache, when running the :command:`conan create`, this subfolder will be relative to the root build folder and when running the :command:`conan imports` command it will be relative to the current working directory.

-- **self.folders.package** (Defaulted to ""): Specifies a subfolder where to write the package files when running the :command:`conan package` command.
-It is relative to the current working directory.
-This folder **will not** affect the package layout in the cache.

 self.cpp
 ++++++++